partheseas/gardens/Readme.md

-# Gardens
+# gardens
-Gardens make it easier to trace the flow of your code by giving you the ability to break your output into scopes.
+Using gardens makes it easier to handle your code by giving you the ability to break your output into scopes and a unified way to handle errors.
 It supports nested scopes, custom colors, time stamps, HTML output, and many other fun things!
 A garden can be used interchangeably with `console`, and will work in modern node.js and all modern browsers.

 ![macOS Screenshot](/media/gardens.png)